Darkorg69/Global-Block-Hardness/README.md

 # ⬇️ Downloads

-All downloads can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/global-block-hardness).
+All downloads can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/global-block-hardness) and [Modrinth](https://modrinth.com/mod/global-block-hardness).